madrury/mtg-draftbot/README.md

 We have provided utilities for generating default archetype weights, see below.

 Given a single drafter considering a single pick from some number of available cards, the preference of the drafter for each card is computed as a two stage process.
 First, the preference of the drafter for each *archetype* is computed.
-These archetype preferences are baed on the cards chosen by the drafter in precious picks from the draft.
-Each currently held card contrubutes its archetype weight additively to the drafter's current preferences for each archetype.
+These archetype preferences are based on the cards chosen by the drafter in precious picks from the draft.
+Each currently held card contributes its archetype weight additively to the drafter's current preferences for each archetype.
 As a static rule, this is simply a matrix product:

 ```
 drafter_archetype_preferences = current_cards_held @ card_archetype_weights